javascriptpoet/notes/thoughts/general.md

 this is how i write code.
 The comments are the cold functions and the code is all the silly rhyme.
 Sometimes, other times reversed, but this is what it does the most - tells its own story in rhyme of dry.
 Thats my javascript dialect of martian elegance.
 OK, back to code.

+#what is called creativity is the skill to create abstractions in mind.
+just another abstraction for the term. then, we shape everything else to fit the abstraction untill it is too much work and we give up on the dream Its not a bad idea to back off a lot of times if you want to keep it easy and unconfused.
+So, do give up on dreams but replace them with a better, wider, more glorious